Deploying and Managing Instances

 * **Boxes**.
 Shows boxes you created in your workspace. * **Explore**.
 Shows default boxes available to all Cloud Application Manager users.
 These include service boxes such as Linux Compute, Windows Compute; includes AWS services like MySQL Database, Oracle Database, DynamoDB, PostgreSQL Database, and S3 bucket; and includes the Azure Microsoft SQL Database service.
 You can directly launch an instance to these database services.
 While you can’t modify those boxes, you can combine them with other boxes to build multi-tiered applications. **Note:** Don’t find a box you’re looking for?
 Check if you’re in the right workspace.
 Remember that you may not have access if the box is no longer shared with you.

-Environment.
+Name.
 Give a name to recognize the instance.

 In the New Instance dialog, pass deployment parameters under Variables.
 Before launching, you can override and provide fresh values.

 * Listed here are all the variables defined in the main box as well as those within nested boxes or box type variables. * Required variables are marked with an asterisk.
 To see all variables including optional ones, click Show More. * When a variable is required, you must specify its value to launch an instance of the box.
 If optional, you can launch without giving values, and do it later in the [lifecycle editor](../../../cloud-application-manager/core-concepts/lifecycle-editor/). * [Binding type variables](../../../cloud-application-manager/automating-deployments/parameterizing-boxes-with-variables/) are also listed here.
 Depending on how it’s defined in the box, you can select as its value any instance or that of a specific box type deploying or active in the workspace.